kjthorpe18/rpi-matrix-spotify-slideshow/README.md

 # rpi-spotify-matrix-display

-Displays album art for a user's recent top tracks on a 64x64 RGB LED matrix
+Displays album art for a user's top tracks on a 64x64 RGB LED matrix

 ## Spotify Pre-Setup
 1. Go to https://developer.spotify.com/dashboard